Set Medical Provision

 Transport & Triage

-Transport services for carrying a person who requires treatment in a vehicle designed for the primary purpose of transporting people who need treatment – so ambulances etc are covered, cars aren’t.
+Transporting someone who requires treatment in a vehicle designed for the primary purpose of transporting people who need treatment – so ambulances etc are in scope, cars aren’t.

 What’s Changing?

-It’s been the case for many years that there are many Regulated Activities in healthcare.
-Treatment of disease, disorder or injury, diagnostic and screening procedures and transport services, triage and medical advice provided remotely are the ones that mainly impact productions and events, but there are many more.
+It’s been the case for many years that many different healthcare activities are subject to regulation and inspection by the CQC.
+For example, treatment of disease, disorder or injury, diagnostic and screening procedures and transporting people in ambulances are the main activities that can impact productions and events, but there are many more.

-However, these exemptions are being removed later this year following safety concerns and recommendations from the Manchester Arena Inquiry.
-This means that even basic care provided to audiences or members of the public may soon require a CQC-registered provider.
+Until now there have also been exemptions for temporary healthcare at sporting or ‘cultural’ events, and treatment provided in sports grounds or gyms, but these exemptions are being removed later this year.
+This follows safety concerns and recommendations from the second report from the Manchester Arena Inquiry.
+We await the full text of the enabling legislation, but this means it is very likely that even basic care provided to audiences or members of the public will soon require a CQC-registered provider.

-Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope becuase these are primarily workplaces, not events for the public.
+Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope because these would still be classed primarily as workplaces, not events with public access or participation.

 What about a TV show with an invited audience?

-If the invitees are spectators (e.g. for a comedy show, talent show, talk show) and there is first aid provision for the audience (not just cast/crew) then that looks awfully like a cultural event and so will likely now fall within CQC scope under the amended interpretation – so a medic or paramedic on-site would need CQC registration.
+If the invitees are spectators (e.g. for a comedy show, talent show, talk show) and there is first aid provision for the audience (not just cast/crew) then that starts to loook awfully like a ‘cultural event’ under the legislation.
+This will likely bring it within CQC scope under the amended interpretation – so a medic or paramedic on-site would need CQC registration.

 Some activities are clearly regulated or clearly not.
 But many fall into a grey area — their status depends on who is being treated, where, and how.
 Here are some common examples where context affects whether CQC registration is required.

-Activity Out of Scope if… In Scope if…
+Scenario Out of Scope If… In Scope If…

 Basic first aid (plasters, ice packs, reassurance) Delivered to cast/crew in a workplace only Delivered to audience or public at an event